-There are numerous types of stockbroker fraud or investment fraud that our firm handles.
-The most common types of investment fraud cases we pursue include:
+There are numerous types of stockbroker fraud or investment fraud that our firm handles, and it is not uncommon for our firm to pursue complex financial claims that do not fall neatly within preexisting categories.
+However, the most common types of investment fraud cases we pursue include:

 UNSUITABILITY OF INVESTMENTS

 A broker is required to make investment recommendations that fit with an investor’s objectives, tolerance for risk, and needs.
 This requires a broker to be familiar with an investor’s portfolio and the investments or investment strategy the broker recommends.
 This requirement is called suitability.
 Often, investment losses are caused by unsuitable investment recommendations.
 Our attorneys have the experience to determine the best course for your unsuitability claim.